Barista (company)

 Barista is a chain of espresso bars and cafes that operates in the Indian subcontinent.
-It is headquartered in New Delhi, India, and maintains outlets across India, and in other regional countries such as Sri Lanka, and Maldives.
-It is the oldest coffee house chain in India and is currently India's second-largest coffee chain with over 350 outlets as of May 2022.
-It also sells a number of FMCG products through Modern & General Retail stores across multiple locations.
+It is headquartered in Gurugram, India, and maintains outlets across India, and in other regional countries such as Sri Lanka, and Maldives.
+It is the second oldest coffee house chain in India and is currently India's second-largest coffee chain with over 425 cafes as of March 2024.
+It also sells a number of FMCG products through Modern & General retail stores across multiple locations.

 In Sri Lanka, Barista has been named the most popular service provider under cafes and coffeehouses category for 2021 in the exclusive customer experience ranking announced by LMD.

 History

-Early years

-The chain was established in February 2000 by the Barista Coffee Company Limited under the name Barista.

 Tata Group

 A 34.3% equity stake was sold to Tata Coffee in 2001.

 Sterling Infotech Group

 C Sivasankaran bought the remaining 65 per cent in Barista from the Amit Judge-controlled Turner Morrison in 2004, and his Sterling Group also bought out Tata Coffee's stake later.
 The coffee was supplied by the Indian roaster Fresh and Honest, headquartered in Chennai, which was also owned by the Sterling Infotech Group.

 ABN AMRO and Barista Coffee Company had jointly launched a credit card, "ABN AMRO Barista Credit Card", by which customers can avail discounts at its outlets.